rkristelijn/dhtmlx-json-rest-e6/README.md

 - [ ] Bug: why favicon.ico after each call?
 - [ ] Clean up unused files
 - [ ] fetch for initial GET too
+- [ ] Feature: the views scream for a controller